37 Fundraising Options for Global Mental Health

 For organizations in in Central and Eastern Europe and the former Soviet Union, the Foundations runs a special Grants Mental Health Initiative.

-7. The Martín-Baró Fund for Mental Health and Human Rights, USA
+20. The Martín-Baró Fund for Mental Health and Human Rights, USA

 The Martín-Baró Fund was established to honor the memory of Father Ignacio Martín-Baró, a Jesuit priest and social psychologist who was murdered in El Salvador in 1989, and to further the goals to which he dedicated his life.
 Their grants support progressive, grassroots groups throughout the world who are challenging institutional repression and confronting the mental health consequences of violence and injustice in their communities.
+To give you an idea, you can find projects funded in 2013 here.

-Deadline for Letters of interest to solicit funding for the 2014 funding cycle is September 1, 2013.
-In 2011 they funded 7 projects with $3500-$7000 each.
+Deadline for Letters of interest to solicit funding for the 2015 funding cycle is September 1, 2014.
+More news and info in their <a You can find examples of Spring 2013 newsletter.

-8. The Disability Rights Fund, Boston, USA
+21. The Disability Rights Fund, Boston, USA

 The Disability Rights Fund (DRF) is a collaboration between donors and the disability community to advance the new UN Convention on the Rights of Persons with Disabilities (CRPD).